 2.4.- Direct confrontation with pathogens or aggressive molecules

-Polyketide synthases (PKS) are another type of transferases, namely acetyltransferases, described to produce plant beneficial molecules as microbicide for phytopathogens: the polyketides (PK) [84-85].
-Regarding the genome of B. subtilis PTA-271, 15 genes are predicted to encode for putative PKS, many others for acetyltransferases or for enzymes sharing similar part of the PKS functions (Supplementary Table S7).
-According to antiSMASH 5.1.0, B. subtilis PTA-271 genome predicts 11 secondary metabolites gene clusters, among which: 1 PKS cluster and 1 hybrid PKS-NRPS cluster (Supplementary Table S8).
+Polyketide synthases (PKS) and other acetyltransferases are also described to produce polyketides (PK) as beneficial molecules.
+Polyketides are a large group of natural products built from acyl-coenzyme A, essential for bacterial antagonism.
+Many PK produced by Bacillus are bactericidal agents that play a vital role in controlling plant pathogens [84-85].
+Regarding B. subtilis PTA-271 genome (Supplementary Table S7), 15 genes encode for PKS and many others for acetyltransferases or share similar part of the PKS functions.
+By mean of PKS, B. subtilis PTA-271 might contribute to antagonize pathogens.
+According to antiSMASH 5.1.0, B. subtilis PTA-271 genome contains 11 secondary metabolites gene clusters, among which: 1 polyketide synthase cluster (PKS) and 1 hybrid PKS-NRPS cluster (Supplementary Table S8).

 3- B. subtilis PTA-271 GENOME Comparison with other genomes

-To understand the magnitude of the differences between B. subtilis PTA-271 and other Bacillus strains, the PTA-271 genome has been compared to the complete genomes of 5 type-strains (B. subtilis NCIB 3610, B. subtilis 168, B. subtilis 9407, B. amyloliquefacienssubsp.plantarum strain FZB42, and B. velezensis KTCT 13012) and 32 non-type strains, represented in Table 6.
-Among non-type strains showing ≥99% of the 16S ribosomal gene similarity with PTA-271 are 31 distinct strains of B. subtilis and 1 Bacillus velezensis.
-For this genomic comparison, was used the GGDC 2.1 web server , the DSMZ phylogenomics pipeline to estimate DNA-DNA hybridization (DDH) , and the JSpecies WS web server to estimate the Average Nucleotide Identity (ANI) through pairwise comparisons .
+To understand the magnitude of the differences between B. subtilis PTA-271 and other Bacillus strains, the PTA-271 genome has been compared to the complete genomes of 5 type-strains and 32 non-type strains, represented in Table 6.
+Type-strains are living culture organisms descending from strains designated as “nomenclatural types”, according to the International Code of Nomenclature of Prokaryotes .
+Among them are the type strains B. subtilis NCIB 3610, B. subtilis 168, B. subtilis 9407, B. amyloliquefaciens subsp. plantarum strain FZB42, and B. velezensis KTCT 13012.
+Among non-type strains showing ≥99% of thr 16S ribosomal gene similarity with PTA-271 are 31 distinct strains of B. subtilis and 1 Bacillus velezensis.
+For this genomic comparison, we used the GGDC 2.1 web server , the DSMZ phylogenomics pipeline to estimate DNA-DNA hybridization (DDH) , and the JSpecies WS web server to estimate the Average Nucleotide Identity (ANI) through pairwise comparisons .
 The DDH value was estimated using the recommended formula (formula two) for draft genomes, at the GGDC website .
 The ANI values were calculated using Ezbiocloud .
 The whole data analysis enabled to obtain the intergenomic distances between genomes and their probability of belonging to the same species or subspecies.
 The general comparison of genomes is reported in Table 6, while the intergenomic distances (DDH estimate and ANI) are shown in Table 7.